Ommoord: Road connections

 Currently (2023) Ommoord can be accessed from A20 motorway (Hoek van Holland-Rotterdam-Gouda), at junction 16 for Prins Alexander.
 From there you take Capelseweg and end up at the eastern end of President Rooseveltweg.
-Those living on the western side of Ommoord may chose to exit A16 motorway (Breda-Rotterdam) at junction 27, take Terbregseweg and end up at the western end of President Rooseveltweg.
+Those living on the western side of Ommoord may choose to exit A16 motorway (Breda-Rotterdam) at junction 27, take Terbregseweg and end up at the western end of President Rooseveltweg.
 Local traffic arriving from Rotterdam town centre will also enter Ommoord on this western side.
 Local traffic arriving from other parts of the former borough of Prins Alexander can enter Ommoord at Prins Alexanderlaan, an avenue that runs alongside the metro railway line.
 Bridges that cross Rotte river in Ommoord are only for cyclists and pedestrians.
 The closest bridge to cross Rotte river by car is Irenebrug, part of the Molenlaan, a heavily congested corridor linking Hillegersberg neighborhood with Terbregge and Ommoord.